I beg to move,

 I am sure that nobody would argue—my hon.
 Friend touched on this—that a FTSE 100 chief executive works 133 times harder than a hospital porter, a cleaner or a caterer.
 I went on a solidarity protest yesterday with strikers at the Ministry of Justice and the Department for Business, Energy and Industrial Strategy.
 Let us think about the caterer on exactly £8 an hour fighting for the London living wage.
 That works out at about £1,280 a month if they work a 40-hour week every single week of the month.
 If we think of rent, transport, bills and food, that person has a tiny amount to live on every month.
 I am sure nobody would argue that a FTSE 100 chief executive works 133 times harder than a teacher or a nurse in our NHS, or that they somehow have a combined worth of 386 workers.

 The hon.
 Lady is making an incredibly powerful point.
-Does it annoy her as much as much as it annoys me that the Tories talk about hard-working families, but they do not mean hospital porters?
+Does it annoy her as much as it annoys me that the Tories talk about hard-working families, but they do not mean hospital porters?
 They mean people who are much higher up the tree.
 Hospital porters, cleaners, chefs and the people she talks about work incredibly hard every day just to make £8 an hour.

 And that work should be valued.
 It is no coincidence that those people who work really hard, but very often still cannot survive and do not have enough money to pay the bills, get into debt to pay for everyday items—not for luxury holidays, or any luxuries at all.
 Those people should be at the heart of our concerns in this place.
 I am mindful never to use the word “earn” when we talk about the pay of the very few at the top.
 What could they possibly do to earn such large amounts of money?